nguyentn2021/Etherium-Price-Prediction/README.md

 - TxTfrValMedUSD: Median transactions transfer value

 ### 3. Model Evaluation
 I developed two multivariate recurrent neural networks for time series prediction using Long Short-Term Memory (LSTM).
-The first includes 2 LSTM models, which take our mini-batches as input and return 168 values.
+The first model has two LSTM layers, which take our mini-batches as input and return 168 values.
 Next is a dense layer with 50 neurons and the final dense layer that outputs the predicted value.
-Model 2 is like Model 1 but includes 3 LSTM layers, followed by the Dropout function after each LSTM layer to reduce overfitting.
+Model 2 is like Model 1 but includes three LSTM layers, followed by the Dropout function after each LSTM layer to reduce overfitting.
 In the model evaluation, I found that Model 1 performs better than Model 2.

-LSTM Model 1 evaluation in Ethereum price prediction:
+Model 1 evaluation:
   - R2 Score:  0.974
   - Mean Absolute Error:  136.216
   - Mean Squared Error:  41526.171